redhat-nfvpe/container-perf-tools/README.md

 evaluate performance related to data plane, such as dpdk enabled network throughput, real time kernel latency, etc.

-## Directory layout
+## Directory layout for all-in-one test container

+The Dockerfile file under the root directory defines the all-in-one container.

-The tool set is constructed in such a way that the tester has the flexiblity to customize a tool execution without rebuilding the container image.
+The all-in-one container is constructed in such a way that the tester has the flexiblity to customize a tool execution without rebuilding the container image.

-It's expectd each tool will be located in its own directory with name cmd.sh.
+For the all-in-one container, it's expectd each tool will be located in its own directory with name cmd.sh.
 For example under directory cyclictest, the cmd.sh is the entrance for cyclictest.
 For testpmd there will be a directory testpmd with cmd.sh under that directory.
 The tool script should expect its arguments/options via enviroment variables.

 The run.sh under the repo root diretory is the entrance for the container image.
 Once it is started, it will git pull this repo to get the latest tools.
 It then executes the specified tool based on the yaml specification, with the enviroment variables in the yaml file.
 The yaml examples for k8s can be found under the sample-yamls/ directory

-## Getting Started
+## Standalone test tool containers

+Each test tool can also be built as a standalone test container (versus included in the all-in-one container).
+Some of the dockerfiles can be found under the root directory, suck as Dockerfile-cyclictest, Dockerfile-oslat.
+Other standalone test containers may have their dockerfiles located in the individual sub directories.
+Such as the standalone-testpmd and standalone-trafficgen containers.
+To build those containers one need to go to the individual directory and run docker build.

+## How to run the all-in-one test container

 There are two types of container tool use cases.
 The first type is to run the performance tool as container image in a Kubernetes cluster and the performance tool will collect and report performance metics of the